google/etils/docs/api-design.md

 rewrite it with your imaginary ideal API to see whether this will actually make things simpler.

-Don't start implementing before having an idea of the final end-user API.
+Don't start implementing before having some idea of the end-user API (it does not need to be final).

 ### Limit entry points